 They need a space to feel accepted, loved, and un-judged.
 To feel loved, supported, and encouraged.

 Teen depression and suicide rates are staggering and on the rise.
 It’s clear that something is missing.

 Teen suicide attempts have increased by 23 percent.
 Even more troubling, the number of 13-to-18-year-olds who committed suicide jumped 31 percent.source

 While sleep, food, and downtime are very important to our growing kids, what they need most is us.

 Tween and teens need to see us present, hear us cheering them on, and know that we love them unconditionally… no matter how many mistakes they make.

-Being a present parent doesn’t mean being physically with them 24/7 but it’s a creating a lifestyle of making them a priority.
+Being a present parent doesn’t mean being physically with them 24/7, but it’s about creating a lifestyle of making them a priority.